 Katrina Brees drove to the Skamania courthouse in Washington State to sign herself up for the Do-Not-Sell List, just to try it out, and found it was an easy process.
 But of course, the law only works statewide.
 “This is why we need federal legislation,” Brees urges.
 She and mental health experts also believe that allowing people to sign up in schools or doctors’ offices could increase participation.
 “And there are no side effects!”
 Brees says.
 “It’s just such a great way for people to empower themselves in self-defense against suicide.”

-Sign up for the Reasons to be Cheerful newsletter.Some states recommend that gun owners let friends or the police “babysit” their guns during a depressive episode.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Some states recommend that gun owners let friends or the police “babysit” their guns during a depressive episode.
 However, “there is a lot of shame around this topic,” Brees knows.
 “Some don’t want their friends to know they’re going through a rough patch, or they don’t trust they’ll get their guns back later.”

 Despite the history of gun suicides in her own family, Brees says the topic was rarely addressed because of the shame and stigma associated with it, and is relieved that her activism has opened up the gates for her and her family to speak about the issues.
 Brees, an artist, shows pictures of her mom and reminisces about the many New Orleans parades she and her mother attended together.
 Brees is head of a dance troupe called the Bearded Oysters, and she made some of the big floats with giant animals.
 “My mom loved to ride in the pickup truck and then dance with the troupe.”
 She tears up when she says, “We were all just so naive about how easy it was for her to get access to a gun.”